 The Outer Ear and Canal

 The outer ear is the funnel-like part of the ear on the side of the head.
-The ear canal is shaped somewhat like an hourglass—narrowing partway down.
+The ear canal is shaped somewhat like an hourglass that narrows part way down.
 The skin of the outer part of the canal has special glands that produce earwax.
-This wax traps dust and dirt particles to prevent them from reaching the eardrum.
-Usually, the wax accumulates, dries out, and then tumbles out of the ear, carrying dirt and dust with it.
-However, the ear canal may become blocked by wax when attempts to clean the ear (usually with a Q-tip) push wax deeper into the ear canal.
+This wax traps dust, dirt, and bacteria to prevent them from reaching the eardrum.
+Usually, the wax accumulates, dries out, and then tumbles out of the ear.
+However, the ear canal may become blocked by wax when attempts to clean the ear push wax deeper into the ear canal.
 Wax blockage is one of the most common causes of hearing loss.

 Should You Clean Your Ears?

+Generally speaking, you should not attempt to clean your ears unless an excessive amount of earwax has built up or earwax is causing pain in your ears.
 Earwax is healthy in normal amounts and serves to coat the skin of the ear canal where it acts as a temporary water repellent.
 The absence of earwax may result in dry, itchy ears.
-Wax also acts as an anti-bacterial coating.

 Ear canals are usually self-cleaning—that is, there is a slow and orderly migration of ear canal skin from the eardrum to the outer ear.
 Old earwax is slowly transported from the ear canal to the ear opening where it usually dries, flakes, and falls out.

-Under ideal circumstances, you should never have to clean your ear canals.
+Under ideal circumstances, you should never have to clean your ears.
 However, we all know that this isn’t always so.
 If you want to clean your ears, you can wash the external ear with a cloth over a finger, but do not insert anything into the ear canal.

 Most cases of ear wax blockage respond to home treatments that soften the wax.
 Patients can try placing a few drops of mineral oil, baby oil, glycerin, or commercial drops, such as Debrox®, or Murine® Ear Drops in the ear.
 These remedies are not as strong as the prescription wax softeners but are effective for many patients.
 They should not be used if there is a hole in the eardrum.
 Rarely, people have allergic reactions to commercial preparations.